There’s no denying that Bora Bora is a pricey destination so knowing the costs involved beforehand can really help.

 Overall the best way to save money at grocery stores in Bora Bora is to buy local brands.
 Avoid the imported brands as they tend to cost way more.

-One of the best places to buy groceries in Bora Bora is at Chin Lee’s Market in Vaitape village.
+One of the best places to buy groceries in Bora Bora is at Chin Lee’s Market in Vaitape village which is the one we visited.

 Here you can find fresh vegetables, fruits, meats, canned food, bread, biscuits and more.
 It has a huge selection.